 Becoming a local Councillor is an extremely rewarding experience.
 It gives you the opportunity to get involved in, and support, your local community whilst having a real say in its future.
-You will be joining a great team of local people who are driven by a desire to make a difference and deliver the best quality services for residents and communities across our area.
+You will be joining a great team of local people who are driven by a desire to make a difference and deliver the best possible local services.

 We welcome applications from people from all walks of life with lots of experience or none.